-The medical malpractice attorneys at Berkowitz and Hanna LLC represent weight loss patients who suffer complications following bariatric surgery at hospitals throughout the state of Connecticut.
+The medical malpractice lawyers at Berkowitz and Hanna LLC represent weight loss patients who suffer complications following bariatric surgery at hospitals throughout the state of Connecticut.
 If you or someone you love underwent weight loss surgery at St. Vincent’s or another Connecticut hospital and suffered a severe infection or other serious complications, you may be entitled to compensation.
-To learn more, schedule a consultation with an experienced attorney to discuss your case today.
+To learn more, schedule a consultation with an experienced lawyer to discuss your case today.

 St. Vincent’s has a bariatric (weight loss) surgery program to treat patients with clinically severe obesity.
 Bariatric surgery is done by either reducing the amount of food the patient can eat or by interfering with normal digestive processes.